Non-intervention in the Spanish Civil War: Conference of Nyon and onwards

 On 27 June 1938, Maisky agreed to send of two commissions to Spain, enumerate foreign volunteer forces and bring about their withdrawal.
-That was estimated to cost £1,750,000 to £2,250,000, which was borne by member countries of the Committee.
+That was estimated to cost £1,750,000 to £2,250,000, which was borne by member countries of the committee.
 The Nationalists wished to prevent the fall of the favourable Chamberlain government in the United Kingdom and so were seen to accept the plan.
 With much bemoaning, the Republicans also accepted the plan.
 The Nationalists demanded belligerent rights and then withdrawals of 10,000 from each side, which amounted to a rejection of the plan.
 Following the Munich Agreement, which was judged by Chamberlain to have been a success, Britain would host similar mediation in Spain.
-Negrín would propose the removal of the International Brigades, most of whom were now Spaniards, at the last meeting of the League of Nations, thereby showing his contempt for the Committee.
-Similarly, Italians would leave Spain under the Anglo-Italian agreement, not through the Committee.
+Negrín would propose the removal of the International Brigades, most of whom were now Spaniards, at the last meeting of the League of Nations, thereby showing his contempt for the committee.
+Similarly, Italians would leave Spain under the Anglo-Italian agreement, not through the committee.

 Britain and France recognised the Nationalist government on 27 February 1939.
-Clement Attlee criticised the way it had been agreed, calling it 'a gross betrayal... two and a half years of hypocritical pretence of non-intervention'.
+Clement Attlee criticised the way it had been agreed, calling it "a gross betrayal... two and a half years of hypocritical pretence of non-intervention".
+U.S. ambassador to Spain Claude Bowers had a similarly harsh assessment of the Non-Intervention Committee.
+When summoned back to Washington, D.C. in March 1939, he labeled the committee "a shameless sham, cynically dishonest, in that Germany and Italy were constantly sending soldiers, planes, tanks, artillery, and ammunition into Spain without an interference or real protest from the signatories of the pact."